 It’s important to note that you will not be able to determine their gender until about the 3-4 month mark.
 Sometimes it can take up to 6 months before they develop their male or female parts, though.

-To figure out if Tony is “really” Tony, your going to have first to pick them up.
+To figure out if Tony is “really” Tony, you’re going to have to first be able to pick them up.
 If your gecko is young, they might not be all that familiar with you yet.
 That is fine, but make sure their body language isn’t trying to tell you to leave them alone.
 The worst case scenario is that your leopard gecko will drop their tail because they are terrified of you, so don’t rush making friends with them.

-So, once you have picked up your leopard gecko your going to want to turn them vertically and gently lift up their tail.
+So, once you have picked up your leopard gecko you need to turn them vertically and gently lift up their tail.

 Male Gecko Traits: